 Login Type Interaction Details Batch No authentication is involved.
 This may mean that credentials are not provided for certain domains of interpretation that base their credential creation on presentation of a password.
-Network Authentication is involved, but it operates in nondialogue mode unless a ACME agent (other than the VMS ACME agent) requires dialogue for authentication.
-Local, Dialup, and Remote Authentication is involved and further dialogue may be encountered to change expiring passwords, and so on.
-The SYS\$ACM[W] expects a person to be available to answer questions raised through dialogue.
+Network Authentication is involved, but it operates in nondialogue mode unless an ACME agent (other than the VMS ACME agent) requires dialogue for authentication.
+Local, Dialup, and Remote

-Thus in the case of the local, dialup, or remote values for ACME\$\LOGON\TYPE, you must provide an ACM context argument argument on all calls to the SYS\$ACM[W] (and you must provide item ACME\$\DIALOGUE\SUPPORT on the initial call to indicate support for input dialogue).
-With the network value for ACME\$\LOGON\TYPE, those elements might be required with certain add-on ACME agents.
+Thus in the case of the local, dialup, or remote values for ACME\$LOGON_TYPE, you must provide an ACM context argument argument on all calls to the SYS\$ACM[W] (and you must provide item ACME\$DIALOGUE_SUPPORT on the initial call to indicate support for input dialogue).
+With the network value for ACME\$LOGON_TYPE, those elements might be required with certain add-on ACME agents.